 Back when Blizzard's former CEO and co-founder Mike Morhaime departed the company he helped build, he was in his 28th year at the helm.
 Morhaime recently discussed his tenure in great detail, including the projects that were cancelled.

-When it comes to cancelled games, Morhaime echoed the statements by Blizzard's Jeff Kaplan, who said his company cancelled more games than they made , and the former CEO counted as many as 14 games that went into the trash bin.
+When it comes to cancelled games, Morhaime echoed the statements by Blizzard's Jeff Kaplan, who said his company cancelled more games , and the former CEO counted as many as 14 games that went into the trash bin.